 History

-Although strong winds do occasionally blow here, it’s not likely you’ll ever run into a Hurricane.
-So what’s the story behind the name?
-Legend has it that on a windy day in the 1860's a whirlwind blew the top off Mormon leader Erastus Snow’s buggy, in response he reportedly said, “Well, that was a Hurricane.
+While strong winds do infrequently come through the area, it’s not likely you’ll ever run into an actual Hurricane.
+So what is the real story behind the city's name?
+History records that on a gusty day, back in the 1860's, a whirlwind pulled the top off Mormon leader Erastus Snow’s buggy, and his verbal response was, “Well, that was a Hurricane.
 We’ll name this the Hurricane Hill.”
-The name stuck but with a bit of a twist.
-Influenced by early settlers from Liverpool England, the name is pronounced “Her-ah-kun” by local residents.
+The name soon was also applied to the growing community near the hill.
+Early settlers, from Liverpool England, pronounced the word Hurricane as “Her-ah-kun” and pronunciation as continued to this day.

-First settled in 1896, the founding of Hurricane was part of the “Cotton Mission” by pioneers sent by Brigham Young to establish agricultural communities in the southwest region of Utah.
-Hurricane became known for its peaches, pecans, and pistachio nuts which can still be found today on small farms throughout Hurricane Valley.
-Each Labor Day weekend a major celebration called Peach Days is held over Labor Day weekend to celebrate the community’s heritage.
+Officially settled in 1896, the Hurricane area was part of the “Cotton Mission” established by Brigham Young to develop agricultural products for which this lower desert region of southwest utah was more conducive.
+The community of Hurricane became known for its pecans, pistachios, and peaches which are still produced today on farms throughout the Hurricane Valley.
+To celebrate the community’s heritage, each Labor Day weekend a major event is held in Hurricane entitled Peach Days.

 Easy to get to

-Drive time on Interstate-15 to Salt Lake City is four hours to the north and two hours to Las Vegas to the south.
-For those who prefer traveling by air, the St. George Regional Airport (SGU) is located 22 miles from Hurricane with non-stop service from Dallas, Denver, Los Angeles, Phoenix, and Salt Lake City.
+From Hurricane to Salt Lake City is approximately four hours drive, to the north, and it is just a two hour to Las Vegas to the south.
+For those who prefer air travel, the nearby St. George Regional Airport (SGU) offers non-stop service from Dallas, Denver, Los Angeles, Phoenix, and Salt Lake City.
+With its location on the Utah/Arizona border, this airport is as quickly accessed from Hurricane Valley, as it is for most people in the St. George area.

 Weather